-On June 24th, 1842, the writer, satirist, and journalist Ambrose Bierce was born in Meigs County, Ohio.
-He was the tenth of thirteen children, all bearing first names that began with the letter A. He grew up in Kosciusko County, Indiana, where his poor but intellectual parents instilled in him a deep love for books and reading.
+On June 24th, 1842, the legendary writer, satirist, and journalist Ambrose Bierce was born in Meigs County, Ohio.
+He was the tenth of thirteen children, all bearing first names that began with the letter A. He grew up in Kosciusko County, Indiana, where his poor but intellectual parents instilled in him a deep love for reading.

 Bierce continued fighting in the war and received recognition for his daring rescue of a seriously wounded comrade under fire in the Battle of Rich Mountain, West Virginia.
 In June of 1864, Bierce himself was seriously wounded at the Battle of Kennesaw Mountain.
 He spent the summer on furlough and returned to active duty in September.
 He was discharged in January 1865, but resumed his military career in the summer of 1866, when he rejoined General Hazen on an expedition to inspect military outposts in the Great Plains.